 - Reddit: Multiple communities exist on Reddit and allow people of all ranges of knowledge on Linux to learn more and assist others.
 The best way to find the available subreddit to assist you would be to view the sidebar on the primary Linux subreddit, r/Linux.

 - Slack, Discord, and IRC: Each of these platforms contains various communities around Linux.
 For Ubuntu, specifically:

 - Of course, Twitter and Facebook are also resources that many have interest in.
-Facebook has multiple groups, with Twitter tags such as: #linux and #ubuntu.
+Facebook has multiple groups, with Twitter tags such as: #ubuntu. and

 For those of you who are more interested in learning through reading and self-education, there are online courses that may fit your fancy.